-You may be able to take this credit if you are:
+You may be able to take this credit if:

-- Age 65 or older, or - Retired on permanent and total disability.
+- You are age 65 or older, or - You retired on permanent and total disability and have taxable disability income.

 Comments and suggestions.
 We welcome your comments about this publication and your suggestions for future editions.